-The Nursing Department at Craig Hospital offers staff the unique opportunity to blend acute neuroscience knowledge and skills with rehabilitation expertise- an inspiring and fulfilling experience not found in other health care settings.
+The Nursing Department at Craig Hospital offers our staff the unique opportunity to blend acute neuroscience knowledge and skills with rehabilitation expertise - an inspiring and fulfilling experience not found in other health care settings.
 The Nursing Department is comprised of Registered Nurses, Nurse Practitioners, Certified Nursing Assistants (CNA), Behavioral Attendants, and Unit Secretaries.
-Through clinical excellence and teamwork, the Nursing Department at Craig has achieved extraordinary results with patient care and outcomes.
+Through clinical excellence and teamwork, the Nursing Department at Craig has achieved extraordinary results with patient care and patient outcomes.
 Craig's quality is evidenced by achieving Magnet designation* in 2005, 2010 and 2015.
-The Nursing department has received four, national quality awards through the ANA.
+The Nursing department has received four, national quality awards through the American Nursing Association (ANA).
 Craig has been ranked in the Top Ten Rehabilitation Hospitals consecutively since 1990 by U.S. News and World Report.

 What makes the nursing department at Craig unique and rewarding to work in is the staff has to be highly talented in a wide variety of personal and professional skills.
 Nursing care at Craig is more than technical proficiencies in Spinal Cord Injury (SCI) and Brain Injury (BI); it demands exceptional compassion, personalized care and the ability to develop trustful relationships with patients and families after catastrophic injuries.
 Working at Craig also demands a continual commitment to improve upon ourselves, and the exceptional care we deliver.

 The success of our patients and their families depends on teamwork.
 The close partnerships between staff, patients and families assist recovery and help each patient achieve the goals he or she establishes in life.
 As a highly valued team member, you will actively participate in your patient's progression through recovery and the rehabilitation journey.
-Your experience, skills and passion to care for others are acknowledged and respected.
+At Craig, your experience, skills and passion to care for others are acknowledged and respected.